ibm-cloud-docs/netezza/timetravel/runningqueries_timetravel.md

 ### Retention lower bound
 {: #retentionlowerbound_tt}

 For the most part, a table’s retention lower bound is the date and time when the table was defined to be a temporal table.
-This could have been when you run the **CREATE TABLE** command, or the last time you altered the table’s **DATA_VERSION_RETENTION_TIME** from zero to non-zero.
+This could have been when you ran the **CREATE TABLE** command, or the last time you altered the table’s **DATA_VERSION_RETENTION_TIME** from zero to non-zero.

 ### Retention start timestamp
 {: #starttimestamp_tt}